sentry0/geo-loc-demo/README.md

 In either case make sure you set your profile to "local" in order for the proper properties file to be applied.

+Once running hit http://localhost:8080/cities?latitude=43.45&longitude=-80.5&distance=150&unit=km with your chosen REST client or browser to play with the app.

 ## Tests
 Nothing here just yet :P